Christophosaurus/telescope.nvim/developers.md

 `entry_maker` to `finders.new_table` and changing our table to be a little bit more interesting.
 We will end up with the following new code for `finders.new_table`:

+TODO: Explain more about entry_index when that's finalized.

 ```lua
     finder = finders.new_table {
       results = {